rfsalomon/CPSC5207/README.md

 This will start the network with one Orderer + CA, one Peer + CA for Org 1, and one Peer + CA for Org2 all using leveldb

-To install the sample go chaincode:
+To install the go chaincode:

-./network.sh deployCC -ccn basic -ccp ../app/chaincode-go/ -ccl go -c cpsc5207
+./network.sh deployCC -ccn asset_contract -ccp ../app/chaincode-go/ -ccl go -c cpsc5207